Taliesin was Frank Lloyd Wright’s estate in the hills of Wisconsin

 – Frank Lloyd Wright on Taliesin

-Taliesin is the home, studio, school, and 800-acre agricultural estate of Frank Lloyd Wright.
-Wright built Taliesin on his favorite boyhood hill in the Wisconsin River valley homesteaded by his Welsh grandparents and named it Taliesin in honor of the Welsh bard whose name means “Shining Brow,” reflecting his belief that the crown of the hill was reserved for nature, and that buildings should be constructed at the brow of the hill.
+Taliesin is the home, studio, and 800-acre agricultural estate of Frank Lloyd Wright.
+Wright built Taliesin on his favorite boyhood hill, in the Wisconsin River valley homesteaded by his Welsh grandparents.
+He named it Taliesin in honor of the Welsh bard whose name means “Shining Brow,” reflecting his belief that the crown of the hill was reserved for nature, and that buildings should be constructed at the brow of the hill.

 The Taliesin estate was his laboratory of organic architecture, with designs from nearly every decade of Wright’s life.
 The Taliesin residence, a UNESCO World Heritage site, is the heart of these buildings that Wright designed and modified from 1897 to 1959, including the Romeo & Juliet Windmill, Hillside School, Tan-y-Deri, Midway Barn, and the Frank Lloyd Wright Visitor Center.
 These are among the reasons Taliesin is often described as Frank Lloyd Wright’s autobiography in wood and stone.

 Since 1990, Taliesin Preservation has served as steward of Taliesin in a collaborative agreement with its owner, the Frank Lloyd Wright Foundation.
 The dual mission of Taliesin Preservation is to preserve the cultural, built and natural environments that comprise the Taliesin property and to conduct public educational and cultural programming that provides a greater understanding of Frank Lloyd Wright’s architecture and ideas.